FreeRADIUS/freeradius-server/raddb/README.rst

 occurances of this (for instance, in the users file) should now be changed to 'Cleartext-Password' instead.

-If this is not done, authentication is likely to fail.
+If this is not done, authentication will likely fail.
+The server will also print a helpful message in debugging mode.

 If it really is impossible to do this, the following unlang inserted above the call to the pap module may be used to copy User-Password to the correct